Casa Grande Makes Sense!

 View Lucid Air From Pebble Beach Concours d’Elegance: Photos and Exec Interview.

-LKQ Corporation, a Fortune 500 auto parts and vehicle recycling company, has received a conditional use permit and development plan from the Casa Grande Planning and Zoning Commission.
-LKQ is planning to construct a 107,000 square-foot warehouse on 120 acres of land on the northwest corner of Thornton and Peters Roads in Casa Grande.
+LKQ Corporation, a Fortune 500 auto parts and vehicle recycling company, has constructed a 107,000 square-foot warehouse on 120 acres of land on the northwest corner of Thornton and Peters Roads in Casa Grande.
 The company plans to hire up to 100 people upon completion, and the siting of this facility in Casa Grande is poised to close other LKQ locations in Phoenix and Chandler.

 Learn more about how the Casa Grande Auto Salvage Yard Gets Green Light.